About Shun Hing College

 Housing both undergraduates and postgraduate students, Shun Hing College encourages residents to consider their engagement with one another, the fast-changing neighborhood of Kennedy Town, and the wider world while pursuing a balance of academics and social life.
 The college’s events provide regular opportunities to advance these goals, focusing on multicultural, globally oriented programming that challenges residents to think and grow as global citizens.

 About the Master

-Master of Shun Hing College, Professor Ying Chan, is a writer, educator, and the founding director of the Journalism and Media Studies Centre.
+Master of Shun Hing College, Professor Ying Chan, is an award-winning journalist, educator, and e-learning advocate.

-She was also the founding dean (2003-2011) of the journalism school at Shantou University in China.
+She was also the founding dean (2003-2011) of the journalism school at Shantou University in mainland China.

 Resident Scholar Ruby Yang